 - In the X/1999 TV series, Hinoto performs jigai in the Dream Scape to kill both herself and her Dark Self.
 As a bonus, Hinoto's body appears mortally wounded in the Real World - quite the feat, considering she's crippled, deaf and blind in here.

-- Togo from Yuki Yuna Is a Hero attempted this but failed.
-Her Fairy Companion got in the way.
+- Mimori Togo from Yuki Yuna Is a Hero attempted to pull jigai but failed because her Fairy Companion got in the way.
 She tried suicide in other manners but her fairy always prevented her.
-When she reveals the Awful Truth to two of her friends, she does it by attempting jigai.
+When she reveals the Awful Truth to two of her friends, she does it by attempting jigai again.

 - In a Detective Conan case, a female culprit grabs a katana that belongs to her husband and victim and points it at her neck as if she's about to commit jigai with it.
 Then she changes her mind and starts to madly swing it around, but another woman who is a kendo expert manages to stop her.
 Using only a paper fan.
 Then, she gives the culprit a "The Reason You Suck" Speech and disuades her from trying to kill herself again.
 The second woman is Shizuka Hattori (nèe Ikenami), Heiji's Almighty Mom.